 By DAN FITZPATRICK

-Before Kelly Slater unveiled his 700-yard-long central California wave machine to the public this year, everyone from promoters to reporters invoked the novelty of the experience and how that might change what was possible for the sport.
-Riding a wave 100 hundred miles from the nearest beach . . .
-In the middle of California farm country. . .This could open up surfing to a whole new audience.
+When Kelly Slater unveiled his central California surf machine to the public this year, promoters and reporters marveled at the novelty of riding a wave 100 miles from the nearest beach.
+Many asked: Could this finally open up the sport of surfing to a wider audience?

 What few mentioned is this all happened once before – in 1985, on the other end of the U.S. And that it did not go well.

 Those who were there to witness the scene in rural Pennsylvania helped Twenty Magazine reconstruct the oral history of an audacious scheme that was either a comic low point for the sport or an entrepreneurial gambit that made other successes possible. (see here for more on that debate) They also provide their diverging theories of why it took so long to happen again.